Sir Christopher Lee will never forget his first, extraordinary, visit to St Peter's Basilica, Rome

 If you look up under the great central dome of St Peter's you will see the Latin inscription: "Tu Es Petrus Et Super Hanc Petram Aedificabo Ecclesiam Meam Et Tibi Dabo Claves Regni Caelorum (You are Peter and on this rock I will build my church and I will give to thee the keys of the kingdom of Heaven)".
 There is an old amusement park outside Barcelona called 'Tibidabo' and I have had to point out to an awful lot of people – and explain to many Catalans on several occasions – the origin of its name: 'I will give to thee'.

-Sir Christopher Lee's most recent honor was to be made a Fellow of the British Film Institute.
+Sir Christopher Lee's most recent honour was to be made a Fellow of the British Film Institute.